Q: When and where is The Pygmalion Festival?

 A: We’re not totally sure yet, honestly.
 Could be as early as July, could be as late as September.
 We won’t announce it until we’re sure it’s done.
 But, you will be able to surmise quite a bit simply by looking at which of the ticketed shows are on sale and on what date.

 Q: I bought a festival pass.
 How do I get into the shows?

-A: Great question!
-In 2013, Pygmalion has decided to expand its horizons and partner with a few friends to start growing the scope of what Pygmalion presents to the community each year.
-In partnership with the Department of English at UIUC, and Ninth Letter, its literary magazine, we will be presenting Pygmalion Lit Fest, which will be comprised of four readings over two days.
-There will also be a book fair, which will take place in conjunction with The Made Fest.
-Speaking of The Made Fest, it’s the brain child of Justine Bursoni and Alexia Brown, who are curating what is sure to be the finest craft fair in the history of Downstate Illinois.
-Developed by having been to such wonderful events like Renegade in Chicago, The Made Fest will take place for just one day in its first year, Saturday September 28.
-For more information on both, please go to their respective websites.
+A: Great questions.
+In 2013, Pygmalion decided to expand its horizons and partner with a few friends to start growing the scope of what Pygmalion presents to the community each year.
+In partnership with the Department of English at UIUC, and Ninth Letter, its literary journal, we presented the Pygmalion Lit Fest, a two day literary event featuring a broad range of award-winning and emerging authors.
+Developed by having been to such wonderful events like Renegade in Chicago, The Made Fest will take place on both Saturday September 27 and Sunday September 28.

 Q: What is Krannert Center?
 Why are they all over everything?

 A: Krannert Center for the Performing Arts is the world’s leading University-based performance center.
 Literally.
-You can check out the website here.
 Literally, the festival would not be possible without its unending support.

 Q: You haven’t really answered my question.
 To whom do I speak?

 A: The festival founder and creative director is Seth.
 He will answer your question.
 He also wrote this FAQ.
 He sometimes speaks in the third person.
 It’s his father’s fault.
 Email him here: email@example.com